Not all websites have a “writers needed” page on their website that tell you how to apply (and what they pay).

 I hope you found at least one or two sites of interest on this list.

-I’m planning to update this blog post regularly as the sites change (which they always do) and add more to the list to make it as extensive as I can, so make sure to bookmark it or save it to Pinterest!
+I’m planning to update this blog post regularly as the sites change (which they always do) and add more to the list to make it as extensive as I can, so make sure to bookmark it!